androphic/xincrol/README.md

 Important: Don't use INC and DEC  in the same cycle, don't use ROR and ROL in the same cycle!

-Here I am publishing simple Java code of one of my Xincrol implementations.
+Here I am publishing simple code of one of my Xincrol implementations.
 This implementation also has ability to set a different range for generated unique numbers.
 There is main() method below that demonstrates how it works.
 Have it!
 Enjoy it!